CGDeer/UAFijiSegmentation/README.md

 As a note: A recent update to Fiji has resulted in the script becoming non-functional with exceptions arising aroung the MorphoLibJ's connect2d and connect3d internal calls.
+-- 5/11/2021 there was a FIJI update that caused multiple errors and required reinstallation of pulgin MorphoLibJ despite it being marked as an update site.
+While recovery of MorphoLibJ functions was possible, the script now spews exception errors when using find connected regions, specifically the connect2d and connect3d compononents.
+Version of FIJI is 2.1.0/1.5.3c with Java 1.8.0_66 (64bit)

 # UAFijiSegmentation
 Repo for code used on UA HPC to segment 3D confocal data in FIJI for the Reigel Lab.